BitcoinDesign/Guide/guide/getting-started/software.md

 # Software overview

-The unique history and architecture of bitcoin has resulted in several categories of software, with each one serving a distinct purpose.
+The unique history and architecture of bitcoin has resulted in several software categories, with each one serving a distinct purpose.
 Provided below is an overview of standard and specialized application categories.

 ## Wallets